tbje/facelift/README.md

 Next steps:
 -----------
-1. Syntax for nested rules (ref.
-LESS)
-2. Direct support for more css properties (you can always *'property -> "value"* or *"property" -> "value"* )
+1. Direct support for more css properties (you can always *'property -> "value"* or *"property" -> "value"* )
-3. CSS file generator plugin for SBT
+2. CSS file generator plugin for SBT